Statistical realism is not evidence that LLMs can estimate treatment effects in social science experiments: Data availability

 \section{Data availability}

 The datasets analyzed in this study are publicly available from the original publications cited in the main text.
 Information on data sources and access is provided in the corresponding articles.
+All generated synthetic behavioral data are provided on OSF at https://osf.io/jmqpd.